Low-temperature scaling laws in unconventional flat-band superconductors: Nodal structure of the gap function

 where we set $k_{\mathrm{B}} = e = 1.$ Here, $E_{\vv{k}n}(\vv{q})$ represents the eigenvalue with index $n = 1,\hdots,2N_{\mathrm{B}}$ of the Bogolioubov-de Gennes (BdG) Hamiltonian at momentum $\vv{k}$ in the presence of an external gauge field $\vv{q} = \vv{A}$,

-$T$ represents the temperature, $\varepsilon_{\vv{k}} = \mathrm{diag}(\varepsilon_{\vv{k}1},\hdots,\varepsilon_{\vv{k}N_{\mathrm{B}}})$ contains the $N_{\mathrm{B}}$ eigenvalues of the time-reversal symmetric~(TRS) single-particle Hamiltonian $H(\vv{k})$, $\mu$ is the chemical potential, $U(\vv{k},\vv{k}')$ is the effective pairing potential, and $\Delta_{\alpha\beta}(\vv{q};\vv{k})$ is the gap function with band indices $\alpha,\beta = 1,\hdots,N_{\mathrm{B}}$ which contains the order parameter.
-Note that the formalism of this work allows the consideration of TRS-breaking pairing mechanisms. \\ The classification of superconducting states is done via the irreducible representations of the symmetry group of the system \cite{mineev1999introduction}.
+$T$ represents the temperature, $\varepsilon_{\vv{k}} = \mathrm{diag}(\varepsilon_{\vv{k}1},\hdots,\varepsilon_{\vv{k}N_{\mathrm{B}}})$ contains the $N_{\mathrm{B}}$ eigenvalues of the time-reversal symmetric~(TRS) single-particle Hamiltonian $H(\vv{k})$, $\mu$ is the chemical potential, $U(\vv{k},\vv{k}')$ is the complex-valued effective pairing potential, and $\Delta_{\alpha\beta}(\vv{q};\vv{k})$ is the gap function with band indices $\alpha,\beta = 1,\hdots,N_{\mathrm{B}}$ which contains the order parameter.
+Note that the formalism of this work allows the consideration of TRS-breaking pairing mechanisms, but not TRS-breaking single-particle Hamiltonians.
+If the single-particle Hamiltonian $H(\vv{k})$ exhibits a flat band, its time-reversed partner has the same spectrum (up to $\vv{k} \to -\vv{k}$), and hence, exhibits the same flat band.
+Consequently, the DOS and the corresponding scaling laws of the order parameter, the tunneling conductance, the specific heat, the Sommerfeld coefficient, and the NMR relaxation rate in Table~\ref{tab:main-result} are unchanged.
+However, the time-reversed single-particle eigenstates do change.
+This leads to different and additional quantum geometric quantities within the superfluid weight \cite{huhtinen2022revisiting}, potentially with a different low-temperature scaling, which can modify Table~\ref{tab:main-result} in the TRS-breaking case. \\ The classification of superconducting states is done via the irreducible representations of the symmetry group of the system \cite{mineev1999introduction}.
 In particular, we need to distinguish between spin-singlets with total spin $S = 0$ and spin-triplets with total spin $S = 1$.
-The pair spin wave function of a spin-singlet is antisymmetric with respect to an exchange of the spin indices, i.e.\ the gap function can be expressed as
+The pair spin wave function of a spin-singlet is antisymmetric with respect to an exchange of the spin indices, i.e., the gap function can be expressed as